genuinebyte/retstat/README.md

 threading that comes with Rocket by default.

 ### Configuration
-Configuration is controlled through the <Rocket.toml> file.
-There you can change the port and address, among other things.
+Configuration is controlled through the [`Rocket.toml`](Rocket.toml) file.
+There you can change the port and address that the server runs on.

 retstat defaults to only running on `localhost`, port `30210`.